Frequently Asked Questions: Care & Maintenance

 Can a wood floor be damp-mopped?

 Never damp mop a waxed floor.
 When cleaning a surface-finished floor, follow the manufacturer's recommendations.
-You may generally use a dampened (near dry) mop to maintain a wood floor; however excessive moisture will cause damage.
+You may generally use a dampened (near dry) mop to maintain a wood floor; however excessive moisture can cause damage.
 Standing water can dull the finish, damage the wood, and leave a discoloring residue.
 If water spills on a wood floor, immediately wipe it up with a clean cloth.

 How can I prevent scratches on wood flooring?